 This paper is the second in the series of Discussion Papers on Judicial Data Regulation.
-The first paper (henceforth 'Paper I') discusses how the Indian judiciary traditionally balanced the principle of open courts with the right to privacy and highlights the concerns around judicial data in the electronic age.
+The first paper1 (henceforth 'Paper I') discusses how the Indian judiciary traditionally balanced the principle of open courts with the right to privacy and highlights the concerns around judicial data in the electronic age.
 This paper proposes a framework for the regulation of judicial data and access to court records.
-The approach in this framework continues to further the goals of open justice and transparency, while addressing the concerns of privacy that the digital environment has given rise to.
+The approach in this framework furthers the goals of open justice and transparency, while addressing the concerns of privacy that the digital environment has given rise to.
 Privacy issues are heightened in the digitisation age due to the loss of practical obscurity that was available in the paper-based judicial system.
-The proposed framework and solutions will address the problems keeping in mind not only the progress in digitalisation made by the Indian judiciary thus far but also take into consideration the potential challenges that may arise as the technological upgradation of the Indian judiciary matures in the future to its fullest potential.
+The proposed framework and solutions are framed in the context the progress in digitalisation made by the Indian judiciary thus far and will take into consideration the challenges that may arise from such technological upgradation in the future.
+In doing so, we illustrate how conventional approaches to data protection are inadequate for judicial data.